MattMcFarland/tw-client/README.md

 - [ ] comment validation errors persisting and showing on other comment forms
 - [ ] comment validation not working on solution.
 - [ ] widget visuals are now off (not enough top margin for activity, sharing buttons squished togethe
+- [ ] User profile updating custom data not working, need to check with stormpath.

 ### Exports